About

 HBUhSD Board of Trustees

 Huntington Beach Union High School District's Board (HBUHSD) of Trustees is a five-member board responsible for leadership and oversight of its member schools.
 This district covers parts of Westminster, Midway City, Fountain Valley, Garden Grove, and Huntington Beach.
+Beginning in 2024, members of the board are elected by trustee area.
+To view the map, visit the HBUHSD website.

 Text logo for Christine Hernandez for Huntington Beach Union High School Board